 Describe your disaster scene

-Write the disaster scene you want, including the moment, location, and camera direction.
+Write the disaster scene you want, in plain words.

 2. 02